pghvlaans/sbotools/man-md/sboremove.1.md

 ## DESCRIPTION

-**sboremove** removes packages installed from SlackBuilds, along with any unneeded dependencies.
-Dependency information is pulled recursively from *info* files and honors the contents of [sbotools.hints(5)](sbotools.hints.5.md); any dependencies required by no other installed SlackBuilds are eligible for removal as well. **sboremove** does not handle blacklisted scripts.
+**sboremove** interactively removes SlackBuilds and any unneeded dependencies.
+Dependency information is pulled recursively from *info* files and honors the contents of [sbotools.hints(5)](sbotools.hints.5.md). **sboremove** handles neither blacklisted scripts nor scripts installed from non-SBo sources.

 If **sboremove** is called with the **\--alwaysask** flag, all dependencies receive removal prompts, even if they are required by other